|Cold Spring Harbor, NY|

 Besides caring for the lighthouse, Louis Brown also kept a watchful eye on the surrounding waters.
 During one year, he towed ashore four people in a disabled launch, rescued two young men from a filled canoe during a heavy storm and gave them supper, bed, and breakfast, and towed five men in a disabled dory to Oyster Bay.

 The wooden tower was placed on a barge to be taken to shore, but the barge then got stuck on a sandbar.
-Many methods were tried to get the barge loose, including attaching a heavy steel cable, which snapped.
+Many methods were tried to free the barge, including attaching a heavy steel cable, which snapped.
 Anyone in the way of the cable ends as they whipped through the air would likely have been decapitated.
 The barge, with the lighthouse on top, ended up sitting on the bar for almost a year, waiting for a tide high enough to allow it to float off.
-When it was finally freed, the lighthouse was placed in Lady Glenn’s yard, overlooking waters where it formerly stood.
+When it was finally freed, the lighthouse was placed in Lady Glen’s yard, overlooking waters where it formerly stood.
 Cold Spring Harbor Lighthouse is the only lighthouse on Long Island that has been moved from its original site.

 Head Keepers: William S. Keene (1890), Samuel Leonard Turner (1890 – 1900), Adolph Obman (1901 – 1903), Knute O. Ericson (1903 – 1908), William Champlin (1908), Chester Rowland (1908), Arthur Jensen (1908 – 1909), William J. Murray (1909), Alfred Nelsen (1909 – 1910), Jonathan S. Als (1910 – 1912), Joseph F. Woods (1912), Theodore DeShong (1912 – 1913), Charles R. Riley (1913), Louis P. Brown (1913 – 1924), Stephen Holm (1924), E.J.
 Smith (1924 – 1938), Albert G. Possell (1938 – at least 1942).